visualizela/waterLA/_posts/2021-04-04-NinaMashhoon.md

 layout: post
 title: "From Farms to Urban Charms"
 timelinedate: 2021-04-04
-categories: ["Land Use & Water"]
+categories: [""]
 author: "Nina Mashhoon"
 lat: 34.09119
 lng: -118.23397
 headertitle:
 desc: "This area is present-day Elysian Valley.
 Neighboring areas include Elysian Park to the southwest, Cypress Park to the east and Mount Washington and Glassell Park to the north.
-The LA River runs to the right along the Elysian Valley.”
+The LA River runs to the right along the Elysian Valley."
 ---

 ![Los Angeles River and agriculture](images/Elysian_Valley_Farms_NM.png)